Screening and Diagnosis | Personalized Treatment | Additional Patient Support

-The signs and symptoms for leukemia are often vague, but may include fatigue, repeated infections, lasting low-grade fever, bruising easily, and nosebleeds or other hemorrhages.
+The signs and symptoms for leukemia are often vague.
+They may include fatigue, repeated infections, lasting low-grade fever, bruising easily, and nosebleeds or other hemorrhages.

-There is no established screening for any type of leukemia.
+No established screening exists for any type of leukemia.
 Because symptoms often resemble those of other less serious conditions, leukemia can be difficult to diagnose early.
 Symptomatic patients may undergo a variety of pathology tests, which may include blood tests, and a bone marrow biopsy and aspirate.
 It is important to note that many forms of leukemia do not require a bone marrow biopsy, and can be identified through a peripheral blood smear.